satellitecomponent/Neurite/README.md

 ## Bridging Fractals and Thought

-Neurite melds the captivating complexity of the Mandelbrot set with a cutting-edge approach to mind mapping.
-Within this fractal landscape, users can actively arrange, connect, scale, and anchor nodes, each containing text, images, videos, code, and AI-driven insights.
-Together, they weave into an organic tapestry of thoughts.
+Neurite melds the captivating complexity of the Mandelbrot set with a cutting-edge approach towards mind mapping.
+Within this fractal landscape, you can actively arrange, connect, scale, and anchor nodes, each containing text, images, videos, code, and AI generated graphs/Ai agents.
+Together, they weave into a fractal tapestry of thoughts.

 ### `Complexity Meets Creativity`
-Whether you're a researcher, writer, developer, innovator, educator, or simply a curious thinker, Neurite transcends the ordinary, offering a fresh perspective on thought through a fractal environment that maps the branching landscape of creativity.
+Whether you're a researcher, writer, developer, innovator, educator, or simply a curious thinker, Neurite transcends the traditional interface, offering a fresh perspective on thought through a fractal environment that maps the branching landscape of creativity.

 ### **Available through Github Pages:** [Neurite](https://satellitecomponent.github.io/Neurite/)
 ⚠️ `Warning:` Contains zooming, flashing lights, and colors which may not currently be suitable for people with photosensitive epilepsy.